-Land, including natural habitat, agriculture, community recreation areas and similar uses, required to be set aside as open and unobstructed to the sky in perpetuity, but not including rights-of-way dedicated for streets, roads, or alleys.
+Land, including natural habitat, agriculture, community recreation areas and similar uses, required to be set aside as open space in perpetuity.
+Certain additional Countryside Uses are also permitted in the Countryside; see Section 3.01.03.EE.2.o.
 For purposes of this Code, the Countryside is divided into two transect zones, the Fringe zone which adjoins neighborhoods or other public spaces and Rural zone which does not adjoin neighborhoods.